-- St Joseph's Catholic Primary School recognises that the use of technology presents particular challenges and risks to children and adults both inside and outside of school.
-The DSL and leadership team have read Annex C regarding Online Safety within KCSIE 2020. - Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and deputy DSLs, when developing curriculum approaches or making technical decisions.
-However, the DSL retains overall responsibility for online safeguarding within the school. - St Joseph's Catholic Primary School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - St Joseph's Catholic Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2020 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the school community.
+- 1. St Joseph's Catholic Primary School recognises that the use of technology presents particular challenges and risks to children and adults both inside and outside of school.
+The DSL and leadership team have read paragraphs 123-135 regarding Online Safety within KCSIE 2021. - 2.
+Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and deputy DSLs, when developing curriculum approaches or making technical decisions.
+However, the DSL retains overall responsibility for online safeguarding within the school.